grafana/carbon-relay-ng/README.md

   * sendAllMatch: send all metrics to all the defined endpoints (possibly, and commonly only 1 endpoint).
   * sendFirstMatch: send the metrics to the first endpoint that matches it.
-  * consistent hashing: the route is a CH pool (not implemented)
+  * consistentHashing: the algorithm is the same as Carbon's consistent hashing.
   * round robin: the route is a RR pool (not implemented)